 In a long, thin plot, accommodating a dining table can be tricky.
 But if you love to host, there’s an argument to make your table the focal point of the garden.
 Here, raised beds enclose the area for a cosier feel.
 It’s a good idea to plant scented flowers nearby, alongside herbs that can be picked fresh to use as garnishes.

-You might not want to go the whole hog and use your office as a shed – a girl needs somewhere to store her tools and lawnmower, after all.
-But you could set up a small table and chair ion the patio for impromptu studying.
+You might not want to go the whole hog and use your office as a shed – we need somewhere to store her tools and lawnmower, after all.
+But you could set up a small table and chair on the patio for impromptu studying.
 Keep your back to a busy plot so you’re not distracted by gardening jobs to do.

 You don’t need lots of space or lots of money to incorporate more garden seating.
 Here, a shed has been commandeered as a bohemian sitting room, with cushions and stools scattered around so that there are multiple spots to settle down in and relax, in both the sun and the shade.